 Primary contents of 61 Citizens is comprised of verbatim testimony, including questions and statements from prosecution, defense, and judge, as well as from those terrorized by Kukux and witnesses to those acts, during the impeachment trial of North Carolina Governor William W. Holden in 1871.
-Because the testimony is taken directly from the transcript, it includes archaic diction and spelling as well as reactions from those in attendance at the trial, often laughter and occasionally as stage directions, as when one Kuklux complies to the prosecution’s suggestion that he put on a full disguise.
+Because the testimony is taken directly from the transcript, it includes archaic diction and spelling as well as reactions from those in attendance at the trial, often laughter and occasionally as stage directions, as when one witness complies to the prosecution’s suggestion that he put on a full Kuklux disguise.
 There’s no indication that he ever takes it off during his testimony.

 Holden was convicted on six of eight charges and removed from office on March 22, 1871.